stk-kriging/qsi-paper-experiments/README.md

 ## Authors

-Except otherwide noted, [Romain Ait Abdelmalek-Lomenech](https://github.com/RomainAit) wrote all the files in this project, with occasional help of [Julien Bect](https://github.com/jbect).
+Except otherwise noted, [Romain Ait Abdelmalek-Lomenech](https://github.com/RomainAit) wrote all the files in this project, with occasional help of [Julien Bect](https://github.com/jbect).